lets-implement/common-lisp/articles/getting-started.md

 anything significant in the short amount of time we have together.
 But we're not going to be stupid and use [association-lists][] where we need hash tables or anything.
-It just means that we're not going to write an optimizing JIT compiler (sorry).
+It just means that we're not going to write an optimizing JIT compiler (sorry, it's just not our bailiwick this time).

+We should also end up with a thread-safe implementation, so that multiple instances of our Lisp can run in the same process.

 ### A "conforming implementation"